dengdan/seglink/README.md

 Thanks should be given to the authors of the Seglink paper, i.e., Baoguang Shi1 Xiang Bai1, Serge Belongie.

-[EAST](https://arxiv.org/abs/1704.03155) is another paper on text detection accepted into CVPR 2017, and its reported result is better than SegLink.
-However After having implemented the SegLink algorithm, I don't think the better performance of EAST is caused by its deep direct regression model, because it should have benefited a lot from its network architecture, featue fusion, loss design and some other trick.
+[EAST](https://arxiv.org/abs/1704.03155) is another paper on text detection accepted by CVPR 2017, and its reported result is better than that of SegLink.
+However After having implemented the SegLink algorithm, I don't think the better performance of EAST is rooted in its deep direct regression method, because it should have benefited a lot from its network architecture, feature fusion, loss design and some other tricks.
 And I think that there is a huge improvement space for seglink by adopting the following tricks:

 * Replace the bare VGG16 with resnet, U-net, FPN, etc.